List of Marvel Comics characters: M: Master Weaver

 Master Weaver is the name of several characters appearing in American comic books published by Marvel Comics.
 All iterations of the character are responsible for spinning and maintaining the Web of Life and Destiny.

 Original Master Weaver

 The previous Master Weaver is a temporal paradox version of Karn who was held captive by the Inheritors during the "Spider-Verse" storyline.
 They obtained him at the cost of the Inheritors' unnamed matriarch, with Solus blaming her death on Karn.

-After being murdered by a time-displaced Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body), he is succeeded by his past self.
+After being murdered by a time-displaced Superior Spider-Man, Karn is succeeded by his past self.

 Karn

 Karn, a former member of the Inheritors, becomes the Master Weaver following the death of the previous Master Weaver, his future self.
 Despite lacking the spider powers required to become a Master Weaver, Karn manages to do so, having absorbed the life force of several alternate versions of Spider-Man.
 This lasts until the "Spider-Geddon" storyline, where he is killed by his sister Verna.